Man, woman killed in apparent home invasion in Turner, suspect in custody

 According to Officials, The victims, identified as Troy Varney, 52, and Dulsie Varney, 48, later died at a hospital

-TURNER, Maine (WABI) - Two people are dead, and a suspect is in custody after an apparent shooting at a home in Turner early Friday morning.
+TURNER, Maine (WABI) - Two people are dead and a suspect is in custody after an apparent home invasion in Turner early this morning.

 Maine State Police say they have arrested and charged, Patrick Maher, 24, of Turner in connection to the incident.